pleiszenburg/zugbruecke/README.rst

 Known issues
 ============

-The following relevant issues exist in software pycrosscall depends on:
+The following relevant issues exist in software zugbruecke depends on:

 - Wine bug #42474 ("Python 3.6 needs function api-ms-win-core-path-l1-1-0.dll.PathCchCombineEx")
   renders CPython 3.6.x for Windows unusable under Wine.
 3.5 or prior has to be used instead.